Updated: August 13, 2019. This post is a work in progress and I’ll be updating it over the next two months.

 - Don’t forget to join Tbilisi Digital Nomads and help create the Digital Nomad community.

 For transit around the city, one of the taxi apps works quite well.
 Most places aren’t more than 5-6 Lari on the high side.
 Prices to go up in the evenings around rush hour.
+ETA: Expect to pay 10 Lari on average if hailing a taxi from the street.

 Get a Metro Card (2 lari) and use the Metro and Busses.
 I’m not an expert and find that there is no reason for me to repeat what’s already been provided.
 Check Travels of a Backpacker for a great summary on the Tbilisi transit options.